th-we/deskflow-wiki/Workarounds.md

 5. Enable both "Deskflow" and "Deskflow"

 ![image](https://github.com/user-attachments/assets/081f156a-e702-457c-922e-1fddf3648a49)
-* Unlike this image the newer version has Deskflow for both of these names one with an icon one is as a terminal application
+* Unlike this image the newer version has Deskflow for both of these names one with the icon and the other a terminal application

 # macOS: Not working after upgrade